contentauth/opensource.contentauth.org/docs/tasks/includes/_js-setup.md

 })();
 ```

-If you installed the package locally, for example from npm, then its simply:
+If you installed the package locally, for example from npm, then it's simply:

 ```js
 import { createC2pa } from 'c2pa';